Irishbecky91/survival-guild/README.md

 <dl>
     <dt><a href="404.html" target="_blank" alt="Survival Guild - 404 - Page Not Found">404 - Page Not Found</a></dt>
     <dd>
-        The <em>404 Page</em> is a single page which appears when a user enters the wrong address into the address bar.
+        The <em>404 Page</em> is a single page that appears when a user enters the wrong address into the address bar.
 It is made into a mini-game/story style to entertain the user before returning to the main site.
-Each page in the story has a different background image which relates to the text.
+Each page in the story has a different background image that relates to the text.
         <ul>
             <li>
                 <em>Content</em> - The content is made up of <em>text</em> and <em>links</em>, which allows the user to go directly to the home page or interact with the story.